The RIT community is committed to a diverse and dynamic learning, working, and living environment.

 If either party feels dissatisfied during mediation, the arrangement can be broken and another resolution approach pursued.

-In cases where disciplinary practices are used by the university and disciplinary action results, the employee who is disciplined must use the applicable university grievance procedure if he or she wants to question the action taken, rather than use the appeal process set forth below in the section dealing with Hearing Panels.
+In cases where disciplinary practices are used by the Institute and disciplinary action results, the employee who is disciplined must use the applicable Institute grievance procedure if he or she wants to question the action taken, rather than use the appeal process set forth below in the section dealing with Hearing Panels.

 If either the complainant or the accused requests, the RIT Supervisor handling an allegation of discrimination or harassment will refer the case to the Hearing Panel Approach described below rather than proceed to address it by means of the Administrative Action Approach set forth in this Section.

-Hearing Process: The accused and the complainant will be present during the entire hearing.
-The director of Human Resources will outline the hearing process and read the allegation aloud.
+The accused and the complainant will be present during the entire hearing.
+The Director of Human Resources will outline the hearing process and read the allegation aloud.

 After the allegation is read, the complainant will have the opportunity to explain the circumstances surrounding the complaint and any evidence that may be available.